marcinjahn/technology-notebook/src/docs/computers/blockchain/intro.md

 would contain: a sender and a value.
 The value is added to the balance held by the smart contract.
 The smart contract needs to have payable modifier (rule) to be eligible to receive funds.

+## Source Material

+- The "Blockchain in Action" book by Bina Ramamurthy